shawnyu5/dotfiles/cheatsheets/git_cheatsheet.md

 # git push origin main

-push to remote repository
+Push to remote repository
 origin - name of repository
 main - branch name

 # git pull

-gets any changes from the repository to the local machine
+Gets any changes from the repository to the local machine

 # git branch <new branch name>